system76/docs/content/live-disk.md

 ## Downloading the ISO

 In order to install Pop!_OS or Ubuntu, you must first download the .iso image.
 This is a disk image with the operating system and installer on it.
-You can download Pop!_OS 24.04 [here](https://system76.com/pop/download/) or Ubuntu [here](https://ubuntu.com/download/desktop).
+You can download [Pop!_OS here](https://system76.com/pop/download/) or [Ubuntu here](https://ubuntu.com/download/desktop).

 ## Verifying the Download